kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 Performed [twenty second](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation22) run of the group - just grouping - since I had to change RT tolerance for variants with RT differences of a small magnitude.
 Had to run cubids-apply to rename variants and purge ASL scans with numvol less than 60.

-Performed [twenty thirs](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation23) run of the group.
+Performed [twenty third](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation23) run of the group.
+Some m0 type errors, variants all renamed.